m-pluta/exoplanet-sim/README.md

 # CREST-Habitable-Exoplanets
+# Author: Michal Pluta

-Python scripts for all planetary models
+Python scripts for all planetary models for CREST award